 Are you looking for cheap auto insurance in Ontario?
-Ontario has some of the highest insurance rates in Canada.
-The average insurance premium in Ontario is estimated at $1,473.
+The province has some of the highest insurance rates in Canada, with the average insurance premium being an estimated $1,616 annually, according to RATESDOTCA’s Insuramap.

-In Brampton, drivers pay about $2,494 and in Toronto it's $1,948.
-These figures exceed the average by $500 to $1,000.
-With over six million residents in Toronto, depending on where you live in the greater Toronto area (GTA), factors like traffic and congestion account for the higher premiums.
-But, it is possible to find cheap auto insurance coverage.
+In Brampton, drivers pay about $2,698, and in Toronto, drivers pay roughly $2,201.
+These figures cost a startling $500 to $1,000 more than the provincial average.
+With over six million residents in the greater Toronto area (GTA), factors like traffic and congestion account for the higher premiums.
+But it is possible to find cheap auto insurance coverage.

 Where to find cheap car insurance in Ontario

 Every quarter, insurers can request to have their rates raised or lowered.
 The Financial Services Regulatory Authority of Ontario (FSRA) regulates insurance pricing by approving or denying all insurers’ requests.

 For the most part, rate increases might occur because of higher payouts due to increased car accident claims in larger cities.
 But a city’s size is not always indicative of the insurance rate that a Canadian driver will pay.